nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 When an application is using a package that provides both CommonJS and ES module sources, there is a risk of certain bugs if both instances of the package get loaded.
 This potential comes from the fact that the `pkgInstance` created by `const pkgInstance = require('pkg')` is not the same as the `pkgInstance` created by `import pkgInstance from 'pkg'` (or an alternative main path like `'pkg/module'`).
 This is the “dual package hazard”, where two instances of the same package can be loaded within the same runtime environment.
 While it is unlikely that an application or package would intentionally load both instances directly, it is common for an application to load one copy while a dependency of the application loads the other copy.
 This hazard can happen because Node.js supports intermixing CommonJS and ES modules, and can lead to unexpected and confusing behavior.

 If the package main export is a constructor, an `instanceof` comparison of instances created by the two copies returns `false`, and if the export is an object, properties added to one (like `pkgInstance.foo = 3`) are not present on the other.
 This differs from how `import` and `require` statements work in all-CommonJS or all-ES module environments, respectively, and therefore is surprising to users.
 It also differs from the behavior users are familiar with when using transpilation via tools like [Babel](https://babeljs.io/) or [`esm`](https://github.com/standard-things/esm#readme).

+### How did we get here

+[CommonJS (CJS)](https://wiki.commonjs.org/wiki/Modules) was created _long_ before ECMAScript Modules (ESM), back when JavaScript was still adolescent—CJS and jQuery were created just 3 years apart.
+CJS is not an official ([TC39](https://tc39.es)) standard and is supported by a limited few platforms (most notably, Node.js).
+ESM as a standard has been incoming for several years; it is currently supported by all major platforms (browsers, Deno, Node.js, etc), meaning it will run pretty much everywhere.
+As it became clear ESM would effectively succeed CJS (which is still very popular and widespread), many attempted to adopt early on, often before a particular aspect of the ESM specification was finalised.
+Because of this, those changed over time as better information became available (often informed by learnings/experiences of those eager beavers), going from best-guess to the aligning with the specification.

+An additional complication is bundlers, which historically managed much of this territory.
+However, much of what we previously needed bundle(r)s to manage is now native functionality; yet bundlers are still (and likely always will be) necessary for some things.
+Unfortunately, functionality bundlers no-longer need to provide is deeply ingrained in older bundlers’ implementations, so they can at times be too helpful, and in some cases, anti-pattern (bundling a library is often not recommended by bundler authors themselves).
+The hows and whys of that are an article unto itself.

 ## Gotchas